nekocode/create-android-kotlin-app/README.md

 We also deal with more details, look at the `FragmentActivity.kt`.

 ### Others
-It also contains some other useful tools and extensions (such as [KotterKnife](https://github.com/JakeWharton/kotterknife)).
+It also contains some other useful tools and extensions.
 Check the [util package](component/src/main/java/cn/nekocode/kotgo/component/util) for more details.